cyberclasssd/Summer-CTF-2021-Writeups/misc/warlockmeetsbirdman/README.md

 Following the link, we find a password protected pastebin.
 How can we find the password?!

 Let's go back to our instagram profile.
-There doesn't seem to be any more useful info...but the flag of the previous challenge did pose us a question: "what type of bird am i?"
+There doesn't seem to be any more useful info...but the flag of the previous challenge did pose to us a question: "what type of bird am i?"

 Maybe the profile picture could help us here.
 Let's use an online tool like [this](https://www.instadp.com/article/5/how-to-download-instagram-profile-picture-in-its-original-quality.html) to get the profile picture in its full sized glory.
 Then, we can try reverse image searching.

-According to Google, this bird is a harpy.
-Plugging this in as the password works!
+According to [Google reverse image search](https://www.google.com/imghp?hl=en), this bird is a harpy.
+Plugging "harpy" in as the pastebin password works!
 The pastebin contains the following:

 > 	Your bookish pet crow is mad!
 You must bring it a Pacific Rose as appeasement.
 Where could you find such a fruit?
 Maybe check out the list of cyberclass past workshops.